uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/further-education-teacher-training.md

 ### How to become a further education teacher

 The qualifications you need to become an FE teacher depend on the type of course you'd like to teach.
 For example, you can get qualifications in education and training, as well as qualifications in specific subjects.

 You can even gain new qualifications once you start teaching.

 Visit <a href='https://www.feadvice.org.uk/i-want-work-fe-skills-sector'>Further Education Advice</a> or ring their support service on 0300 303 1877.

-To find out more, you can <a href='https://www.feadvice.org.uk/i-want-work-fe-skills-sector'>get free support from the FE Advice team</a>.

 ## Funding for training as a further education teacher